mjc-school/MJC-School/stage #2/module #4. Architecture Basics, Patterns, Best Practices/Architecture Basic.md

 Software entities should be open for extension, but closed for modification.

-1. **open for extension** - Entity behavior can be extended by creating new entity types
+1. **open for extension** - Entity behavior can be extended by creating new entity types.
 2. **closed for modification** - As a result of extending the behavior of an entity, no changes should be made to the code that these entities use.